Logarithmic Gromov-Witten theory with expansions: The virtual gluing formula

 The stack ${\bigtimes_v}^\lambda \Kbar_{\rho}(X_{v})$ is equipped with a natural virtual fundamental class, coming from the analogous modified product of maps to the Artin fan.
 For a cofinal system of choices $\lambda$, we also have a modified cutting morphism

-Note that we are guilty of a mild abuse of notation.
-The cutting morphism in Equation~\ref{eq: cutting} need not immediately lift to the modified product, but the source $\Kbar^\lambda_\rho(Y_0)$ can be modified to lift the cutting morphism.
+We are guilty of a mild abuse of notation.
+The cutting morphism in Equation~(\ref{eq: cutting}) need not immediately lift to the modified product, but the source $\Kbar^\lambda_\rho(Y_0)$ can be modified to lift the cutting morphism.
 The modification is formed by the fiber product of the corresponding tropical moduli spaces, and therefore amounts to a different choice of $\lambda$ in the inverse system.
-Since we have not specified a particular choice of $\lambda$ in any case, however, we have chosen not to overburden the notation.
+Since we have not specified a particular choice of $\lambda$, we avoid overburdening the notation.